Ron Cey

-Ronald Charles Cey (/ˈseɪ/; born February 15, 1948), nicknamed "Penguin", is an American former professional baseball player.
+Ronald Charles Cey (/ˈseɪ/; born February 15, 1948), nicknamed "the Penguin," is an American former professional baseball player.
 He played in Major League Baseball as a third baseman from 1971 through 1987, most notably as an integral member of the Los Angeles Dodgers teams that won four National League pennants and one World Series championship.
 A six-time All-Star, Cey was named the World Series MVP after leading the Dodgers to victory during the 1981 World Series.
 He ended his career playing for the Chicago Cubs and the Oakland Athletics.
 Cey was nicknamed "The Penguin" for his slow waddling running gait by his college coach, Chuck "Bobo" Brayton.

 Early years

 Born and raised in Tacoma, Washington, Cey was a multi-sport athlete at Mount Tahoma High School, its first to earn nine varsity letters.
 Following graduation in 1966, he attended Washington State University in Pullman and was a member of the Phi Delta Theta fraternity.
 Cey played two years of college baseball for the Cougars, on the freshman team in 1967, and a year on the varsity under head coach Brayton in 1968.
 He was selected in the second phase of the 1968 MLB draft in June.